pimlie/ubuntu-mainline-kernel.sh/README.md

 mv UbuntuMainlineKernel.desktop ~/.config/autostart/
 ```

-Warning
+Warning :warning:
 -----------------
 Use this script at your own risk.
 You could remove all kernels with this script and leave your system unbootable.
-There are no safeguards that at least one kernel is installed on your system.
+There is no safeguard that at least one kernel is installed on your system.
 Be especially careful with the `--yes` option.

 Usage